CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Informatica_PowerCenter/Simple_staging.md

 ![mapping_exp.PNG](img/mapping_exp-f7deab39-a9f9-4d27-a8ed-6a1df36dbc75.PNG)

 ### Template exported to XML
-The template exported to XML becomes:
+Now the template mapping is created in PowerDesigner.
+In order to use it with CrossGenerate, the mapping needs to be exported to XML.
+The export is shown below:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE POWERMART SYSTEM "powrmart.dtd">